picoZ80 User Manual

 RP2350 OTA Update (ota-rp2350.htm)

-- Select which partition slot to update (Slot 1 or Slot 2).
+3. Select which partition slot to update (Slot 1 or Slot 2).
 The currently active slot is shown on the Dashboard — it is good practice to update the inactive slot so that the existing firmware remains available if the update fails.
+Two optional checkboxes are available: Clear App Config wipes the ROM images and configuration data for the target slot, and Clear Flash Header resets the partition table to factory defaults — use these when upgrading to a firmware version with an incompatible configuration schema.

 Application partitions use pure binary format (not UF2) because they reside at non-standard flash addresses.
 The bootloader verifies the image checksum before activating the new partition — if verification fails, the existing active slot remains in use.